 Long-term disability attorneys serving Jamestown, RI from Chisholm Chisholm & Kilpatrick LTD are available to help you put together the strongest possible case for your disability claim.
 You can call us today for a free consultation with a member of our team at 800-544-9144.

 How Can an Attorney Help Me with My Long-Term Disability Claim?

 Our lawyers are experienced in ERISA law, which governs group long-term disability policies.
 ERISA is a complex law that can lead to strict requirements and regulations surrounding your claim, which can be difficult to navigate on your own.
 Under ERISA, you will need to have all your evidence on the record in the appeal stage, as you will not be allowed to submit anything further should your case be taken to court.
 A missed deadline can also mean a denial of benefits, or loss of rights to benefits altogether.
+Missing deadlines is one of the most common claim mistakes.
 A long-term disability attorney will make sure that your claim complies with ERISA regulations.